reefland/ansible-k3s-argocd-renovate/README.md

-# K3s Kubernetes with ContainerD for ZFS
+# K3s Kubernetes with ContainerD for ZFS & ArgoCD GitOps

 An Ansible playbook to provide automated 'K3s Lightweight Distribution of Kubernetes' deployment with many enhancements: